amageed/Regextra/README.md

 Certain methods will throw an exception when given invalid inputs.

-- *ContainsCharacters*: throws *ArgumentException* when input is null or empty
+- *IncludesAnyCharacters*: throws *ArgumentException* when input is null or empty
-- *ExcludesCharacters*: same behavior as *ContainsCharacters*
+- *ExcludesCharacters*: same behavior as *IncludesAnyCharacters*
 - *WithMinimumOccurrenceOf*: throws *ArgumentOutOfRangeException* when the length is less than 1
-- *WithMaximumConsecutiveIdenticalCharacterOf*: throws *ArgumentOutOfRangeException* when the length is less than 2
+- *MaxConsecutiveIdenticalCharacterOf*: throws *ArgumentOutOfRangeException* when the length is less than 2
 - *ToPattern*: throws *ArgumentException* if either of the specified min/max lengths are less than the number of rules specified

 PatternResult Class Properties